jamesliudotcc/wallet-photos/README.md

 | /comment/     | POST      | The incoming message says who said what to what photograph.  |
 | /heart/       | POST      | The incoming message says who liked what photograph.
 I was kind of tempted to allow unlimited hearts so that, even given a limited user-base, parents would get a lot of love just by people clicking the button over and over again.
 But I decided to implement a saner version where each user has liked a photo, or not, only once.
 But no take-backs. |

+### Styling

+I wanted the photos to span the whole width of the viewport unless it got very big.
+The text needed to have some margins at all but the smallest sizes.
+I made the text line up with itself, and then with the photos in the smallest and the largest size.
+I thought this was a good compromise.

 ### Sprints